 Succulent terrariums are easy to make

-I first spotted The Bees Knees succulent terrariums hanging in the window of local Laxey shop, Mother T’s.
+I first spotted The Bees Knees succulent terrariums hanging in the window of a local shop.
 Multi-textured green leaves spilled out of tear-drop glasses dangling in the sunshine – how lush and beautiful they were!
 I eventually met the creator, Ashley Bentley, and spoke to her about her pieces of living artwork and what inspires her to make them.